donnerlab1/donnerunity/Readme.md

 ## Troubleshooting
-- execute LndHelper.SetupEnvironmentVariables() in Start() if connection is not working
+- run LndHelper.SetupEnvironmentVariables() in Start() if connection is not working